kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 to the DBMS_SCHEDULE.CREATE_JOB procedure.
 See Recipe 11-1 for more information on scheduling a job.

-C H A P T E R  12

-  

-247
-Oracle SQL Developer
+# 12. Oracle SQL Developer
 Tools can be useful for increasing productivity while developing code.
 They oftentimes allow you to take shortcuts when coding by providing templates to start from or by providing autocompletion as words are typed.
 A good development tool can also be useful by incorporating several different utilities and